Question/Answer Corner: What’s On Your Mind?

-Deb has been providing training for high risk clinical situations and legal involvement of the therapist for groups here in Colorado.
-Deb consults with agencies to help therapists prepare for deposition or trial testimony, or to handle a subpoena request for clinical records.
+I have been providing training for high risk clinical situations and legal involvement of the therapist for groups here in Colorado.
+I consult with individual practitioners, small groups of clinicians, and agencies to help therapists prepare for deposition or trial testimony, or to handle a subpoena request for clinical records.

-Deb is available to meet with individual therapists who need risk prevention consultation and/or with groups of any size for any type of self-protective, clinical practice in this litigious age.
-Deb will be working with a staff group of around 70 in the new year.
-She can custom tailor training to your particular agency or small group with questions submitted in advance by participants, if desired.
+I am available to meet with individual therapists who need risk prevention consultation and/or with groups of any size for any type of self-protective, clinical practice in this litigious age.
+I can custom tailor training to your particular agency or small group with questions submitted in advance by participants, if desired.

 Legal Services Offered

 - Legal Representation & Consultation for grievances (complaints) to licensing boards and/or malpractice lawsuits

 - Training & Consultation for Clinicians and Agencies (e.g., respond ethically to subpoenas while protecting yourself and your clients; identify high-risk clients and situations to avoid client disciplinary complaints and harm to clients or third parties)

 Deb Henson is an Attorney and LCSW (Tulane School of Social Work, MSW) in private practice in Denver and New Orleans, specializing in mental health licensing defense.
 She represents clinicians in DORA grievances (CO) and licensing board Complaints (LA) and regularly consults with clinicians in both states to help them deal with legal and clinical conundrums, such as: (1) the receipt of subpoenas for records or testimony; (2) the escalation of high-risk clinical situations; and (3) other sticky ethical wickets that arise in clinical practice.
 Deb helps clinicians develop self-protective, clinically sound and legally proper strategies for risk prevention.